 Checking regularly if your tyres should have the right pressure values recommended by the manufacturer for the given conditions is extremely important.
 The pressure should not be too high or too low as this can change the shape and strength of the tyre, leading to uneven tyre wear, bulging and other issues described above.
 For instance, underinflating a tyre by 20% can shorten the tyre lifespan by 30%.
 It also significantly increases your braking distances and fuel consumption.

-Basic knowledge of the major issues related to tyre tread is a key to keeping your tyres in the appropriate condition.
+Understanding the tyre tread wear ratings and knowing why tread depth matters is a key to keeping your tyres in the appropriate condition.
 That, in turn, leads to having greater control over your vehicle and, consequently, ensuring better safety on the road.